 Center for Counseling and Education offers a high quality and competitive internship program.
 We love this program because it fulfills our mission of providing excellent training for therapists and serving our communities.
 Our interns come to us with experience, passion, and an outstanding record.
 They are willing to go above and beyond in their learning to ensure they offer the most effective mental health services.

-CFCE Interns receive three hours a week of intensive supervision.
-Their supervisors are involved in the treatment planning for each of their clients.
-Interns have access to many different specialists within CFCE and consultation opportunities for various modalities including EMDR, ERP, and Play Therapy.
-Our supervisors are expert therapists with a tremendous devotion to their clients and supervisees.

-If you are interested in applying for our Internship program, please complete our application.

-No. 8.
-Center for Counseling and Education offers a high quality and competitive internship program.
-We love this program because it fulfills our mission of providing excellent training for therapists and serving our communities.
-Our interns come to us with experience, passion, and an outstanding record.
-They are willing to go above and beyond in their learning to ensure they offer the most effective mental health services.

-CFCE Interns receive three hours a week of intensive supervision.
+CFCE Interns receive a minimum of three hours a week of intensive supervision.
 Their supervisors are involved in the treatment planning for each of their clients.
 Interns have access to many different specialists within CFCE and consultation opportunities for various modalities including EMDR, ERP, and Play Therapy.
 Our supervisors are expert therapists with a tremendous devotion to their clients and supervisees.

 If you are interested in applying for our Internship program, please complete our application.